Ernest Hemingway: Idaho and suicide

 Meyers writes that "an aura of secrecy surrounds Hemingway's treatment at the Mayo" but confirms that he was treated with electroconvulsive therapy (ECT) as many as 15 times in December 1960.
 Reynolds gained access to Hemingway's records at the Mayo, which document 10 ECT sessions.
-The doctors in Rochester told Hemingway the depressive state for which he was being treated may have been caused by his long-term use of Reserpine and Ritalin.
+The doctors in Rochester told Hemingway the depressive state for which he was being treated might have been caused by his long-term use of Reserpine and Ritalin.
 Of the ECT therapy, Hemingway told Hotchner, "What is the sense of ruining my head and erasing my memory, which is my capital, and putting me out of business?
 It was a brilliant cure, but we lost the patient."
 In late January 1961 he was sent home, as Meyers writes, "in ruins".
-Asked to provide a tribute to President John F. Kennedy in February he could only produce a few sentences after a week's effort.
+When asked to provide a tribute to President John F. Kennedy in February, he could only produce a few sentences after a week's effort.

 A few months later, on April 21, Mary found Hemingway with a shotgun in the kitchen.
 She called Saviers, who admitted Hemingway to the Sun Valley Hospital under sedation.
 Once the weather cleared, Saviers flew again to Rochester with his patient.
 Hemingway underwent three electroshock treatments during that visit.
 He was released at the end of June and was home in Ketchum on June 30.

 Two days later Hemingway "quite deliberately" shot himself with his favorite shotgun in the early morning hours of July 2, 1961.
 Meyers writes that he unlocked the basement storeroom where his guns were kept, went upstairs to the front entrance foyer, "pushed two shells into the twelve-gauge Boss shotgun ... put the end of the barrel into his mouth, pulled the trigger and blew out his brains."
 In 2010, however, it was argued that Hemingway never owned a Boss and that the suicide gun was actually made by W. & C. Scott & Son, his favorite one that was used at shooting competitions in Cuba, duck hunts in Italy or at a safari in East Africa.